hunterbdm/ANBAIO2captcha/README.md

 3. Open cmd as Administrator.
 4. Change directory to ANBAIO2captcha folder.
 Example: 'cd C:\Users\Hunter\Desktop\ANBAIO2captcha'
 5. 'python ANBAIO2captcha.py'

+# Modes
+1. Normal - Normal mode will requesting X amount of captchas as soon as you tell it to, and then will stop.
+2. Never Ending - Never ending mode will requesting X amount of captchas every Y minutes until stopped by the user.

 DM me on twitter @hunter_bdm with any questions.